alexandre-hallaine/Rainfall/level0/walkthrough.md

 # Level0

 ## Foreword
-In the following walkthroughs, we frequently reference the source code we wrote.
+In the following walkthroughs, we will frequently reference the source code we wrote.
 This is due to our initial step of translating the assembly code into C code.

 Our aim was to align our C code closely with the original source code, a goal we largely achieved.
 Nonetheless, there are some deviations, which we will highlight as needed.
 We will also refer to the assembly code only when necessary.